 - Multi-scale system engineering, i.e., design of complex (large-scale) systems out of small (nano/micro) components.
 Objectives must include producing scientific and technological discoveries as well as a system demonstrator. - Synergy of various disciplines through well-coordinated research efforts, to explore topics at the boundary of traditional scientific domains.
-An RTD project may match one or more boxes of Figure 1, but both breadth and depth must be demonstrated.
+An RTD project may match one or more boxes of Figure 1, but both breadth and depth must be demonstrated. - Inclusion of end-users and industrial partners.
+The team proposing an RTD should include one (or more) end-user of the technology being developed, (e.g., a medical doctor for health applications).
+The team should also include one (or more) industrial partner active in the project, providing financial support in cash or in kind.

-- Inclusion of end-users.
-The team proposing an RTD should include one (or more) end-user of the technology being developed, (e.g., a medical doctor for health applications). - Collaborative nature and significant funding size of the research project.
+- Collaborative nature and significant funding size of the research project.
 The focus should be on research projects which could not be otherwise funded through usual channels (e.g. SNSF projects). - Social and industrial relevance, in terms of potential benefits to health, security, energy and the environment. - Expected engineering impact.
-The project proposal must address original research issues, but it must also show how the potential results to be achieved at the end of the project can be used to seed a prototype/product development or a tangible contribution to the application domain. - Industrial participation to the proposed project through financial support in cash or in kind is appreciated and represents a plus in the evaluation.
+The project proposal must address original research issues, but it must also show how the potential results to be achieved at the end of the project can be used to seed a prototype/product development or a tangible contribution to the application domain.